Skip to main content

 Bodycam video shared from the scene shows first responders struggling to descend the steep terrain leading toward the Rouge River before reaching the crashed vehicle — where a 4-year-old boy and 2-year-old girl were found unsecured in the back seat.
 A female officer was able to climb through a broken window in the back seat to remove the children, who were both conscious but injured.

-“Although safety child seats were found inside the vehicle, it is unknown whether the children had been properly restrained before the crash; or if they were ejected from their car seats during the collision, or removed themselves from the car seats afterwards,” Barren said on Tuesday, noting that those facts are still under investigation.
+“Although safety child seats were found inside the vehicle, it is unknown whether the children had been properly restrained before the crash; or if they were ejected from their car seats during the collision, or removed themselves from the car seats afterwards,” Barren said, noting that those facts are still under investigation.

-The driver — a 39-year-old Southfield woman who police said does not have a valid Michigan driver’s license — and her 63-year-old husband, were both unresponsive in the driver’s seat and front passenger seat, police said.
+The driver — a 39-year-old Southfield woman who police said does not have a valid Michigan driver’s license — and her 63-year-old husband, were both unresponsive in the driver’s seat and front passenger seat when emergency personnel arrived.

-Both adults were extricated from the SUV via the jaws of life by the Fire Department’s Technical Rescue Team, which set up a low-angle rope rescue system to haul the occupants up the embankment where emergency vehicles were waiting.
+Both had to be extricated from the SUV via the Jaws of Life by the Fire Department’s Technical Rescue Team, which set up a “low-angle rope rescue system” to haul the occupants up to the top of the ravine where emergency vehicles were waiting.

-The incident was first reported to police by the 63-year-old victim’s brother, who reportedly was able to locate the crash site through a shared phone app after being notified by the victim.
+At the press conference, Barren lauded first responders’ and the department’s quick action to bring the family to safety.
+He also mentioned that the incident was first reported to police by the 63-year-old victim’s brother, who was able to locate the crash site through a shared phone app after being contacted by the victim.

 Factors leading up to the crash remain under investigation, however Barren said alcohol or drugs do not appear to be a factor.